 Odds are good that your home is filled with digital clocks, but is your child competent at using an analog clock?
 You might be surprised by how many adults can’t use them any more.
 Help your child learn this valuable skill by either turning off or putting a piece of painter’s tape over the digital clocks in your home – and don’t forget the coffee maker and stove!
 You can also change your computer and smartphone clocks to show an analog clock.
 If you don’t have any old-fashioned clocks in your house, purchase an inexpensive one for your child’s bedroom — then let the daily practice commence!
 All you need to do is ask your child what time it is and get the report.
 As skills improve, try asking how many hours and minutes until a favorite TV show starts.

-Looking for more great learning ideas?
-Check out our Summer Fun for Kids Pinterest board!
+Looking for more great ideas?
+Check out these other summer learning activities!